Hacked by Google?

-The story: So I launch my plugin and the traffic starts rolling in and some of it goes to the Demo page, as planned.
+So I launch my plugin and the traffic starts rolling in and some of it goes to the Demo page, as planned.
 Everything was going fine for a number of hours – people were checking out the Demo, submitting sample posts into the ether, and all was well.
 There were no tricks, no spam, no traps, no phishing, no nuthin’ – as with everything I do here at Perishable Press, the USP Demo is white-hat, squeaky clean, and safe for the masses.

 And then suddenly, traffic to my Demo page completely stopped, and I get a message from a few users saying something like: